jwellton/StartingOutWithCpp/README.md

 Author:  jwellton
 C++ programs
-Starting Out with C++ textbook and other sources projects
+Starting Out with C++ textbook and other source projects